Rki009/PDP-8/README.md

 ## To Do

-- Add support for core memory fields to support 64k x 12 bit memory
+- Add some more devices
+- Base level - PDP-8E
-	- Not a high priority for me ;-)
+- Support for
+	- Harris HD-6120
+	- Intersil IM6100

 ## Links